tagae/dotfiles/README.md

 `~/.dotfiles/bin/dotfiles-update.d` directory.
 These will be run as the last steps performed by `dotfiles-update`.

-Note that custom scripts cannot interact with (e.g. expect input from) the user, since they are executed as git hooks.
+Note that custom scripts should not interact with (e.g. expect input from) the user, since they can be executed as git hooks.

 If you want to have an environment similar to that `dotfiles-update` uses, include the following line at the beginning of your script: